Ehllay/timezz/README.md

 # timezz
-A minimal GTK4 application written in rust for creating productivity sessions, inspired by Windows' focus sessions.
+A minimal GTK4 application written in Rust for creating productivity sessions, inspired by Windows' focus sessions.

 # Features
 - Timer from 5 to 300 minutes